-Visiting the rainforest
+Visiting the rainforest – a practical guide

 Visiting a tropical rainforest promises to be a memorable experience.
 Rainforests house around half the world’s plant and animal species and are home to indigenous people who live in ways quite unlike those in the western world.